 YOU KNOW THE DEAL: Places with impressive views don’t generally have impressive food; they simply don’t need to focus on offering fabulous fare since people come in droves regardless.
 Not that there is anything wrong with eating an only decent meal when it comes with a side of sublime sunset, but we always care about food first and foremost.
 So here are a few places in and around town where we think you can have it all, the vista and the vittles.

-CANNON GREEN It might not be the view you initially imagine—being on the interior and all—but entering this meticulously restored Spring Street property instills you with the notion that architectural possibilities are endless.
+WILD COMMON It might not be the view you initially imagine—being on the interior and all—but entering this meticulously restored Spring Street property instills you with the notion that architectural possibilities are endless.
 The pristine entrance gives way to a vast, airy dining area, one that includes an intimate bar at the back and cleverly features an interior Charleston Single house.
 Yes, that’s right, there is a replica of a historic house inside the restaurant.
-It’s just so darn pretty in Cannon Green and Amalia Scatena’s ever-changing, locally-inspired menu is a curated delight—we especially love her shrimp escabeche and cioppino.
+It’s just so darn pretty in Wild Common and its ever-changing, locally-inspired menu is a curated delight.
 If you can, venture out back: this never-ending property also includes an interior courtyard and private event space beyond.
 103 Spring Street.
-Dinner thru Tuesday from Saturday.
-Brunch on Sunday.

 Mentioned in this post: